fssa-batch3/vignesh.ramachandran__web_project/README.md

         2. Click the "profile" icon which is at the top right of the page.
         3. Click the "My orders"
         4. It navigate to the my orders page.
-        5. User can see the list of orders.(delivered/not delivered/cancelled)
+        5. User can see the list of orders.
+        6. If you want to see the order details means click the "View Details" button.
+        7. It navigate to the order details page.
+        8. Here you can see the order details like no_of_guest, price, delivery date and order status.
     - Expected Result:
         - The buyer can see the list of orders.